Podcastindex-org/podcast-namespace/README.md

 - google
 - spotify
 - anchor
+- overcast

-More should be added over time by the community as needed.
+More should be added by the community as needed.
 This is just a starter list.

 ## Example feed